 Design note: the Properties panel icons are displayed vertically and colour-coded based on their general purpose or function – broadly speaking, white (light-grey) for Scene, Rendering etc., fuchsia for materials, blue for modifications etc.

 The Info Editor header still runs along the top of the application but has undergone a facelift; Layout (formerly Choose Screen layout) options are now fully featured as a series of clickable (customisable) Workspace tabs that change the interface to match the task represented, making this under utilised feature more accessible and prominent.

-Design note: Workspace effectively replaces Choose Screen Layout for Blender 2.8+.
+Design note: Workspace effectively replaces Choose Screen Layout for newer versions of Blender.

 Layout options are now presented as tabs for more immediate access.